 In 2022 I started building the PNI Practicum, a set of project-based online courses.
-This was another project that took years to get going, that I had high hopes would fund my PNI work, and that ultimately failed-in the sense of making (enough) money.
+This was another project that took years to get going, that I had high hopes would fund my PNI work, and that failed to make enough money to keep doing.
 The courses succeeded in lots of other ways, though.
 To begin with, I created yet another open-source resource people can use to learn about PNI.
 Anyone who can put together a cohort can use a PNI Practicum course to carry out their first PNI projects in an atmosphere of peer learning and support.
-As of this writing you can find the courses at cfkurtz.com/pnipracticum.